CSCI3150-CUHK/assignment_1/README.md

 Please revise `simple-execute.c` to implement required functions of your shell program.
 In `simple-execute.c`, we provided a general framework to help you better understand the code structure.
 You can fill in the code in the positions of `TODO`.
 However, you may also ignore this framework and implement in your own way.

+**Note**: Please **DO NOT** modify any file other than `simple-execute.c`.
+Modification made to other files may cause unexpected results, e.g. disabling autograding of your project.
+We configured all files except for `simple-execute.c` as protected path, your modification to these files will be labeled as "Protected file(s) modified" in gh classroom, and will lead to possible grade loss.

 ## 3. Submission Content